Elements-Agency/benjaminjyoung/content/artwork/pink-orchid/index.md

 buyer:
 ---

 **Pink Orchid** is a quick and easy graphite pencil sketch painted in with watercolor.
 This simple small artwork is a nice little decoration to hang in your room.
-Orchids being one of my favorite, usually white though, I decided to go with a pink one instead to avoid having to paint a background.
+Orchids being one of my favorite flowers, usually white though, I decided to go with a pink one instead to avoid having to paint a background.

 This small work painting is the first one apart of the [watercolor sketches](/collections/watercolor-sketches/).